Geofencing: Target Customers Based on Where They Go

 Conversion Zone Visits

-How many exposed users later visited a tracked physical location
+How many ad-exposed users later visited a tracked physical location.

 Cost per Visit